 Bill Ahlborn holds a Bachelor of Science degree in Electrical Engineering from the University of Southern California.
 In his personal time, he is an avid motorcyclist and enjoys fishing.

-Gary is currently the Vice President at CAG USA Inc. CAG USA is the parent company for C-Care Company, a contract manufacturer based in Baltimore MD.
-C-Care; Tubex, producer of aluminum cans, tubes and plastic tubes; and Stoltzle Oberglas produces crystal and glassware.
+Gary is currently Vice President of External Supply and Planning for Beyond Meat in el Segindo, CA. He is a former Vice President of CAG USA Inc. CAG USA is the parent company for C-Care Company, a contract manufacturer based in Baltimore MD.

 Gary was the former F4SS Board of Director Chair, currently serves as Treasurer of the F4SS Board of Directors.